Our school, the curriculum, and our teachers.

 There are many opportunities for public speaking and performances: Drama play, Talent Show, First grade President’s Report, Second grade Poetry Cafe, Third grade Nativity Play, Fourth grade All Saints Mass, Sixth grade Wax Museum.

-Grades 2 and 3: Students love to learn about composers and their musical works –they study Bizet, Camille Saint-Saens and Ludwig Van Beethoven.
+Grades K – 3: Students love to learn about composers and their musical works –they study Bizet, Camille Saint-Saens and Ludwig Van Beethoven.
 Many different art modalities are integrated: music, visual art, movement, storytelling and drama.
 Students enjoy growing in music appreciation skills.

 The Art Room is a magical place where children come to get inspired, explore, have fun, create memorable experiences, develop critical thinking and problem solving skills and challenge themselves to think in bold new ways.